jgomezcuadrado/scripts/README.md

-Script are suitable for installing different open source software components:
+The script is suitable for automating the installation of different open-source software components:
 * Kafka
 * Flume
 * Nifi
 * Jupyter lab

 The ec2_ubuntu_installer.sh syntax file, is ready to run on ubuntu server 20.0